-Yes, as long as your submission is completed by 12:00 pm (noon) Eastern Standard Time (EST) (GMT-5) on Tuesday, November 7, 2017.
-If your photo(s) did not meet the specifications, the E-DV website will not accept your entry, so you will not receive a confirmation notice.
-However, given the unpredictable nature of the Internet, you may not receive the rejection notice immediately.
-If you can correct the photo(s) and resend the Form Part One or Two within 60 minutes, you may be able to successfully submit the entry.
-Otherwise, you will have to restart the entire entry process.
+Yes, you can resubmit your entry as long as your submission is completed by 12:00 pm (noon) Eastern Standard Time (EST) (GMT-5) on Tuesday, November 6, 2018.
+You will not be penalized for submitting a duplicate entry if the E-DV system rejects your initial entry.
+Given the unpredictable nature of the Internet, you may not receive the rejection notice immediately.
 You can try to submit an application as many times as is necessary until a complete application is received and the confirmation notice sent.
 Once you receive a confirmation notice, your entry is complete, and you should NOT submit any additional entries.